cancrizans/gutta/docs/usage.md

 `gutta go` first builds your webcomic, but then also *serves* it, which means it starts a local webserver that lets you try out your website as if it was really online.
 The command will suggest you go to the address `http://127.0.0.1:8069/`, so just open your internet browser (Firefox, Chrome, Edge...) and paste in `http://127.0.0.1:8069/` in the address bar.
 Your fresh new website will pop up!

-When you are tired, or you've made some modifications to your website (again, **in the `_source` or `_assets` folders only**), you will need to switch off the webserver, so go to the console and press `Ctrl+C`.
+When you are tired, you will need to switch off the webserver, so go to the console and press `Ctrl+C`.
 This stops the webserver and returns you the prompt.

-You can then press the up arrow once to recover the `gutta go` command, or retype it, and press enter to re-build the website with the changes and restart the webserver.
-Go to the browser to see your new changes.
+Whenever you make some modifications to your website **in the `_source` folder**, gutta will detect the changes and rebuild your webcomic automatically, after which you should be able to see your changes by refreshing your browser.
+When you make modifications in the `_assets` folder, a rebuild is not necessary.

 And that's it!
 All you need to do to make your website is add some content, stop and restart `gutta go`, check in your web browser, and then rinse and repeat until it's perfect.